-STRENGTHS WEAKNESSES

-Increased number of air passengers in both countries.
+STRENGTHS WEAKNESSES • Increased number of air passengers in both countries.
 Qualified workforce with reduced costs, specialized local works companies in Romania.
 Romania is well positioned on the TEN-T axis, Corridor IV allowing for a good connection with the neighbouring countries.
-Good competition generated by private transport road and railways operators for both passengers and goods in the Romanian eligible area.
-WEAKNESSES No highway in Republic of Moldova and a reduced number of km of national roads.
+Good competition generated by private transport road and railways operators for both passengers and goods in the Romanian eligible area. • No highway in Republic of Moldova ar a reduced number of km of nation roads.
 Slow progress on the corridor IX Ploies - lasi - Ungheni.
-No proper management of the state owned railway and airlines companies targeted on sustainable profit and reducing costs.
-Some of the rehabilitation works were not performed in line with EU norms and standards therefore some of them have to be redone.
-A growing trend of the road transport volume, despite the railway transport.
-Low investment in the railway infrastructure, imposing speed restrictions.
+No proper management of the state owned railway and airlines companie targeted on sustainable profit ar reducing costs.
+Some of the rehabilitation works we not performed in line with EU norms ar standards therefore some of them hav to be redone.
+OPPORTUNITIES • THREATS • Investing in multimodal transport mainly for goods containers as a solution to the current road or railway transportation.

-•

-OPPORTUNITIES THREATS

-Investing in multimodal transport mainly for goods containers as a solution to the current road or railway transportation.
 Access to corridor IX and to Black Sea may unlock the potential of high volumes of goods transported by sea, with lower costs compared to air or road transport for both Programme countries.
-Energy market coupling of Moldova and Romania, EU market integration of Moldova; Relocation of some of the industrial facilities (foreign direct investments) caused by lack of necessary infrastructure.
+Energy market coupling of Moldova and Romania, EU market integration of Moldova; • Relocation of some of the industrial facilities (foreign direct investments) caused by lack of necessary infrastructure.
 COVID-19 pandemic future waves restricting the number of passengers.
 Insolvency or bankruptcy of some of the operators, triggering the state aid schemes for airlines and airports.
 Environmental threats triggered by car emissions/potential infringement procedure started by European Commission.
 Losing the EU allocated funds because of the lengthy public procurement procedures and land property rights.
 Roads ownership rights.
 COVID-19 pandemic traffic restrictions.

-Considering the outcome of the consultations held by the Managing Authority, the interviews ranked PO3 as the 3rd most important PO during the interviews, similar to PO2, with the Specific Objectives ranked as follows (1 - the most important, 4 - the least important) 35:
+Considering the outcome of the consultations held by the Managing Authority, the interviews ranked PO3 as the $3^{rd}$ most important PO during the interviews, similar to PO2, with the Specific Objectives ranked as follows (1 - the most important, 4 - the least important):